 In the period November-December, you will choose the topic for your Bachelor Research Project.

 You will be actively involved in an ongoing research program where you will investigate experimentally and quantitatively a related partial research question.
 Your contribution will involve running experiments, collecting, analyzing and interpreting data and presenting your results in a research thesis and a technical presentation and may involve co-defining the research question and determining the appropriate method.
-Appropriate projects in theoretical physics are possible for students pursuing a double Physics and Math degree. (for details see Bachelor Research Project Physics/Mathematics)
+Appropriate projects in theoretical physics are possible for students pursuing a double Physics and Math degree. (for details go the e-prospectus and search for Bachelor Research Project Physics/Mathematics)

-In November a Bachelor Research Project Fair will be organised in the Atrium of the Gorlaeus Building.
-At the BRP Fair, research groups open to students will present their work and themselves with poster presentations.
+In December a Bachelor Research Project Fair will be organised.
+At this fair research groups open to students will present their work and themselves with poster presentations.
 You can talk to the groups and get inspired by their research and the projects they offer.

-After the BRP Fair, the Bachelor Research Project coordinator will provide a list of all available projects on Blackboard.
-Consult the Bachelor Research Project course description in the e-Prospectus for details about the BRP coordinator and how to enroll in Blackboard.
+After the BRP Fair, the Bachelor Research Project coordinator will provide a list of all available projects on Brightspace.
+Consult the Bachelor Research Project course description in the e-Prospectus for details about the BRP coordinator and how to enroll in Brightspace.

 Students following the double Physics and Astronomy bachelor's programmes may choose a project from either Physics or Astronomy.